-For key messages about the European Vocational Skills Week campaign, please see the Key Messages document in the resources section on the website.
+For key messages about the European Vocational Skills Week campaign, please see the Key Messages document in the Resources section on the website.

-Following the great success of the first four European Vocational Skills Weeks, the European Commission is now organising the fifth Week to continue raising awareness of VET.
-The fifth edition of the Week is a hybrid event due to COVID-19 safety measures.
-It will take place from 9 to 13 November 2020 in Berlin and simultaneously online.
-Berlin has been chosen because Germany has the Presidency of the EU in the second half of this year.
-In addition, hundreds of VET-related events and activities associated with the Week will be organised across Europe throughout the year. ?)
+Following the great success of the first five European Vocational Skills Weeks, the European Commission is now organising the sixth Week to continue raising awareness of VET.
+The sixth edition of the Week is an online event due to COVID-19 safety measures.
+It will take place from 16 to 20 May 2022 in Brussels and simultaneously online.
+In addition, hundreds of VET-related events and activities associated with the Week will be organised across Europe throughout the year.